cloudmesh-community/hid-sp18-705/project-report/report.md

-limitations of traditional blockchain networks such as Bitcoin and claimed that it should be possible to develop a blockchain-based distributed database that would enable "1 million writes per second throughput, storing petabytes of data, and sub-second latency"---in contrast to the storage restrictions and 7 transaction-per-second (tps) limit of the Bitcoin network [@github-bigchaindb-whitepaper-a].
+limitations of traditional blockchain networks such as Bitcoin and claimed that it should be possible to develop a blockchain-based distributed database that would enable "1 million writes per second throughput, storing petabytes of data, and sub-second latency"--in contrast to the storage restrictions and 7 transaction-per-second (tps) limit of the Bitcoin network [@github-bigchaindb-whitepaper-a].
 The advantages of adding a blockchain layer to an existing distributed